Walker (Star Wars): Depiction

-According to Star Wars sources, the in-universe development of the AT-ST can be traced back to earlier walker models like the AT-RT and AT-DP.
-Constructed as a companion to the larger AT-AT, the scout walker's lightweight bipedal design allows it to travel across rugged ground and fulfill a variety of missions, including patrolling, reconnaissance and mop-up operations.
-During major ground combat, AT-STs protect the flanks of AT-ATs and hunt down any infantry or smaller threats which evade the assault walkers.
-A powerful gyro stabilizer, sophisticated shock absorbers, and terrain-measuring sensors in the footpads allow the scout walker to move faster and traverse areas which would be impassible to an AT-AT.
-Standard weaponry includes a chin-mounted twin medium blaster cannon, with a twin light blaster cannon and a concussion grenade launcher on either side of the head.
-AT-STs may carry different side-mounted weapons, such as a light blaster cannon and/or concussion missile launcher.
+According to Star Wars sources, the AT-ST was constructed as a companion to the larger AT-AT, protecting the flanks during major battles and hunting down infantry and smaller threats which evade the assault walkers.
+Advanced stability and sensor technology, along with the pilots' dexterity and sense of balance, allow it to move faster than and traverse terrain which would be impassible to an AT-AT.
+This helps it fulfill a variety of missions, including patrolling, reconnaissance and mop-up operations.

-AT-STs are crewed by two pilots, one who controls the weaponry while the other drives the walker.
-Their uniforms include fire-resistant boots, jumpsuits over basic armor plating, and crew helmets with attached telemetry receiver units.
-The two operate the scout walker looking out of the forward viewports or by relying on viewscreens and holoprojectors which help them see the area all around the walker.
-While the AT-ST's computer can pilot it easily enough over level ground, AT-ST pilots must use their dexterity and superior sense of balance to help it navigate more difficult terrain.

 In order to achieve its speed and size, the AT-ST is forced to sacrifice offensive and defensive capability.
-Its chin-mounted blasters are only effective out to 2 km, while the side-mounted weaponry has less range.
-Lightweight armor plating is proof against blasters and other small arms, but cannot withstand heavier laser cannons and missiles.
+Its chin-mounted twin blaster cannon is only effective out to 2 km, while the modular cheek-mounted weaponry has less range.
+Lightweight armor plating is proof against blasters and other small arms but cannot withstand heavier laser cannons and missiles.
 The AT-ST must rely on high-intensity power cells as it is too small to carry a full power generator, limiting its range.

 In The Empire Strikes Back, AT-STs scout for and provide support for the slower AT-ATs during the Battle of Hoth; when the shield generator is destroyed, they race ahead of the assault walkers to capture as many of the fleeing Rebels as possible.
 During the ground skirmish of the Battle of Endor in Return of the Jedi, after initially inflicting heavy casualties on the Rebels and Ewoks, several AT-STs are destroyed when they prove highly vulnerable to the Ewoks' primitive booby traps, with one crushed between two large tree trunks swung on ropes.
 Another is hijacked thanks to Chewbacca climbing aboard and using his strength to rip open its roof hatch; he proceeds to turn its weapons against the other AT-STs to help win the battle.